 Royal Far West and Royal Far West School have the following strategies in place to minimise the risk of anaphylaxis;

 RFW will avoid using nuts/nut butter in any food provided to children at RFW.
 All products bought by Catering will be checked as being nut free.

+RFWS will avoid using nuts/nut butter in any food provided to children at RFWS.

 Hands should be washed before and after handling food to ensure no transmission of allergies from the home environment/foods eaten outside RFW.